cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

 ```

 ## Check point
 Open your browser and type http://localhost:4000.
-You will see a page with 'Welcome to whiteboard app' text
+You will see a page that says 'Welcome to whiteboard app'.

 ![Welcome screen](/images/screenshots/nodejs-whiteboard/welcome.png)

 Now let's write event listener functions.

-On the server side we need to have 2 methods for collaboration feature.
+On the server side we need to have 2 methods for the collaboration feature.

 + Listen for connection event
 + Listen for data events on the client

-Add below code in `sockJSServer.js' file
+Add the below code in `sockJSServer.js' file

 ```javascript
 /* List of incoming clients will be maintained in this map */